Training

 Yoann MERIGUET

-This project aims to develop new terahertz (THz) biological sensors based on low-cost field-effect transistors (LC-FETs) and specially designed transistors using silicon nanowires (NW-FETs).
-The development of these sensors, which operate under conditions close to physiological environments, will be approached from a unique multidisciplinary perspective involving theoretical and experimental physicists, molecular biologists, and electronics engineers working on theory, fabrication, experiments, and numerical simulations.
+This project aims to develop new terahertz (THz) biological sensors based on low-cost field-effect transistors (LC-FETs) and transistors specifically designed using silicon nanowires (NW-FETs).
+The development of these sensors, which will operate under conditions close to those of the physiological environment, will be carried out using a unique multidisciplinary approach involving theoretical and experimental physicists, molecular biologists, and electronics engineers working on theory, fabrication, experiments, and numerical simulations.

-These biosensors will make it possible to determine the spectral signatures of proteins either in an aqueous medium (near-field) or in powder form (far-field), where their response is generally not observable due to the high absorption of water in this spectral range.
-The design, fabrication, and characterization of these reliable and highly sensitive biosensors will open new avenues for non-pharmaceutical medical interventions and for the sustainable management of environmental resources (water, public health).
+These biosensors will make it possible to determine the spectral signatures of proteins either in an aqueous medium (near field) or in powder form (far field), whose response is generally not observable due to the high absorption of water in this spectral range.
+The design, fabrication, and characterization of these reliable and extremely sensitive biosensors will open new avenues for non-pharmaceutical medical interventions and for the sustainable management of environmental resources (water, public health).

 Current Thesis: Terahertz Near-Field Biological Sensors for the Study of Proteins in Aqueous Conditions

-Final Year Project Internship November 2020–February 2021: Measuring Water Diffusion in Wood Using Terahertz Radiation
+PFE Internship November 2020–February 2021: Measurement of Water Diffusion in Wood Using Terahertz Radiation

 There are various techniques for measuring water content profiles in situ over time, such as X-ray tomography or nuclear magnetic resonance (NMR).
-These techniques are currently used on wood samples, but they are difficult to implement due, in part, to the ionizing nature of the beam used to scan the sample.
+These techniques are currently applied to wood samples, but they are difficult to implement due, among other things, to the ionizing nature of the beam used to scan the sample.
 A technique using a non-ionizing terahertz (THz) beam is currently being researched by the “Terahertz Spectroscopy” team at the Charles Coulomb Laboratory (University of Montpellier).
-As part of a thesis on the wood used in clarinet making, and in collaboration with the Wood team at the Laboratory of Mechanics and Civil Engineering (University of Montpellier), preliminary tests using this technique on wood have been conducted.
+As part of a doctoral thesis on the wood used in clarinet making, and in collaboration with the Wood Team at the Laboratory of Mechanics and Civil Engineering (University of Montpellier), preliminary tests using this technique on wood have been conducted.
 Unfortunately, the lockdown prevented the full utilization of the developed device.

-The objective of this final year project is therefore to finalize the setup of the experiments, calibrate the measurements, conduct water diffusion experiments on poplar samples, and compare the results obtained with conventional “weighing” measurements and numerical diffusion simulations based on data from the literature.
+The objective of this final project is therefore to complete the setup of the experiments, calibrate the measurements, conduct water diffusion experiments on poplar samples, and compare the results obtained with conventional “weighing” measurements and numerical diffusion simulations based on data from the literature.

 We recently demonstrated that proteins undergo global oscillations and resonate at specific frequencies.
 This discovery suggests that cellular proteins may communicate over long distances via wireless antennas.
-If this were the case, our data would open up a new field of investigation for studying the biological functions of proteins, particularly for analyzing the regulation of protein-protein interactions.
-With this project, we are launching a program to spectrally characterize a sample of proteins in order to create a database.
-The ultimate goal is to confirm the existence of wireless electromagnetic signals that enable inter-protein communication and, ultimately, to identify ways to modulate these signals in order to regulate the function of proteins involved in the development of certain diseases
+If this were the case, our data could open up a new field of research for studying the biological functions of proteins, particularly for analyzing the regulation of protein-protein interactions.
+With this project, we are launching a program to perform spectral characterization of a sample of proteins in order to create a database.
+The ultimate goal is to confirm the existence of wireless electromagnetic signals that enable inter-protein communication and, ultimately, to identify ways to modulate these signals in order to regulate the function of proteins involved in the development of certain diseases.

 Internship: Measuring Plant Water Stress Using Non-Destructive THz Imaging